Department of Accounting & Finance

 Accounting and finance are at the heart of any business – and the Boston region is now the third largest financial market on the planet.
 At Bridgewater, we believe all students can benefit from exposure to the professions that drive the financial world.

 Our students are in high demand and are actively recruited.
 Undergraduates in the accounting track often take the CPA or CMA exam and pursue careers in corporate or public accounting, auditing and taxation.

-MSA, MSF Bentley College
+BS, Bentley College